 To get started with capturing your own street-level images, you need a smartphone, action camera or 360° camera.
 Your task is to capture sequences of images—that is what enables our technology to do 3D reconstructions and collect useful geospatial data from the images.
-With Mapillary, you can put any place on the map, and update the imagery as often as you'd like.
-That means the power is in your hands and you don't need to wait for someone else to do it for you.
+With Mapillary, you can put any place on the map, the power is in your hands and you don't need to wait for someone else to do it for you.

 The easiest way to start capturing your own images is to use your smartphone, but you can also use an action camera or 360° camera.
 If you have not installed the Mapillary app, get it for free in App Store or Google Play.

 You can capture images while walking, cycling, or driving.
 The main point when capturing is to keep on moving and to try and hold the camera itself still.
 Point the camera in the direction of travel and take many images (more than 10) in one sequence.